Melaleuca groveana Cheel & C.T.White APNI*

 Leaves alternate, narrow-elliptic, mostly 20–55 mm long, 3–8 mm wide, apex acute, usually apiculate, glabrous; petiole 1.5–3 mm long.

 Inflorescences few- to many-flowered spikes 2–3 cm long; rachis ± glabrous.
 Flowers solitary within each bract, white.
 Petals broad-ovate, up to 4 mm long.
 Stamens 11–26 per bundle; claw 1–3 mm long.

 Fruit barrel-shaped, 4–7 mm diam., orifice 2–3 mm diam.; sepals not persistent.

-Distribution and occurrence: Grows in heath, often in exposed sites; rare, restricted to higher areas, coastal districts north from Port Stephens and at Torrington.
+Distribution and occurrence: Grows in heath, often in exposed sites; rare, restricted to higher areas, coastal districts north from Howes Valley and Port Stephens.

 NSW subdivisions: NC, CC, NT

 Other Australian states: Qld

 Taxon concept: Flora of NSW 2 (1991)